Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Gauge Problem and its Solution

-In contrast to the gauge-dependent quantities $\varepsilon_\een$, $n_\een$, and $\theta_\een$, their \emph{physical} counterparts are independent of the choice of a coordinate system.
-This is to say that they are gauge-invariant.
-As the physics of the density perturbations is concealed within the general solution of the linearized Einstein equations and conservation laws, it follows that the physical counterparts of $\varepsilon_\een$, $n_\een$, and $\theta_\een$, must be linear combinations of gauge-dependent solutions to these equations.
-In order to identify these quantities, it is necessary to consider the fact that a quantity is gauge-invariant if it is independent of the coordinate transformation parameter $\xi^{\mu}$, as outlined by Stewart~\cite{Stewart}.
-This implies that the quantity must be invariant under a linear coordinate transformation~(\ref{func}).
-As is evident from~(\ref{eq:gauge-problem}), the quantities $\varepsilon_\een$, $n_\een$, and $\theta_\een$ are independent of the spatial components, $\xi^{i}$, of the transformation, but not of the temporal component, $\xi^{0}$.
-Given that the transformation of these quantities under the general infinitesimal transformation~(\ref{func}) is identical to that described by (\ref{eq:gauge-problem}), it is possible to construct gauge-invariant quantities by combining these gauge-dependent quantities in a way that eliminates the gauge modes~$\xi^0\dot{S}_\nul$.
+The physics of the perturbations is hidden in the solutions to the linearized Einstein equations and conservation laws.
+Consequently, quantities that describe physical phenomena must be linear combinations of gauge-dependent solutions to these equations.
+Since the transformation of the quantities $\varepsilon_\een$, $n_\een$, and~$\theta_\een$ under the infinitesimal transformation~(\ref{func}) is identical to that described by~(\ref{eq:gauge-problem}), we can construct gauge-invariant quantities by combining these three gauge-dependent quantities in a way that eliminates the gauge modes~$\xi^0\dot{S}_\nul$.
 This results in three distinct sets of linear combinations.
 In each of these sets, precisely one gauge-invariant quantity is identically zero.
-Given that the focus is on energy density and particle number density perturbations, the only possible set is
+Since we are only interested in energy density and particle number density perturbations, the only possible set is

-Local density perturbations exert no influence on the expansion of the universe, as evidenced by~(\ref{theta-gi}).
-The transformation rule~(\ref{eq:gauge-problem}), illustrates that the quantities~(\ref{subeq:gi-quant}) are indeed gauge-invariant.

-In Sec.~\ref{sec:newt-limit}, it is demonstrated that in the nonrelativistic limit, where the pressure is considered to be zero, the linearized conservation laws lack physical significance and are decoupled from the linearized energy density constraint equation and momentum constraint equations.
-The combination of these constraint equations results in the time-independent Poisson equation of Newtonian gravitation with a source term $\varepsilon^\phys_\een(\bm{x})$.
-Furthermore, the special relativistic relation $\varepsilon^{\phys}_{\een}=n^{\phys}_{\een}mc^{2}$, where $m$ is the rest mass, is recovered.
-In light of the aforementioned considerations, it can be concluded that the quantities $\varepsilon^\phys_\een$ and $n^\phys_\een$ represent the actual physical perturbations of the energy density and the particle number density, respectively, in the context of general relativity.

-The sole method for constructing gauge-invariant quantities for the energy density and particle number density perturbations is provided by the expressions~(\ref{subeq:gi-quant}).
-As these quantities also possess the correct nonrelativistic limit, it can be concluded that the gauge problem of cosmology has been resolved.
-This outcome is an inevitable result of the mathematical consistency of general relativity.
-That is to say, the general theory of relativity allows for only one gauge-invariant quantity that accurately represents a physical density perturbation.